FAA chief Steve Dickson pilots updated Boeing 737 Max: ‘This is not a publicity stunt’

 The 737 Max flown Wednesday by Dickson included what Boeing said was a comprehensive overhaul of the feature that had turned deadly, known as the Maneuvering Characteristics Augmentation System, or MCAS, as well as other improvements to the flight control system.

-The updated software makes the MCAS less powerful, so a pilot can more easily regain control of the plane, Boeing said.
+The updated software makes MCAS less powerful, so a pilot can more easily regain control of the plane, Boeing said.
 The plane also now compares inputs from two external sensors rather than just one, to make sure the system isn’t overcome by bad data, according to the company.

 Boeing had long argued that the feature should run in the background and go largely unnoticed by pilots.
 Dickson said the preparation he did before the flight, including simulator training, left him “very prepared” to deal with several scenarios.